 Ms. Russell received her B.A. from the College of William & Mary and graduated cum laude from American University Washington College of Law, where she served as Senior Articles Editor of the Law Review and was recognized as the law school’s "Most Outstanding Graduate."
 After law school, she clerked for the Honorable Claude M. Hilton, then-Chief Judge of the United States District Court for the Eastern District of Virginia.

 Ms. Russell is active in numerous industry associations, including the National Women’s Law Center and the ABA Banking Law Committee, for which she Vice-Chairs.
-She is a member of the New York and Washington DC bars and is based in the firm’s New York office.
+She is a member of the New York and Washington DC bars and is co-located in the firm's New York and Washington DC offices.

 Heather Russell discussed "The Review of Banking and Financial Law" at Boston University’s FinTech Symposium 2017 on Monday February 27, 2017 in Boston, MA.Speaking Engagement